dream2space/payload_manager-lite/rpi-3b-setup.md

 ## Step 3: Set up the Laptop and Ethernet connection to the Raspberry Pi

-If using Ethernet via USB.
+(*If using Ethernet via USB to access the Raspberry Pi, else using the Monitor or Wifi is possible as well*)

 Go to the Laptop's Network Connection and set the Ethernet to obtain IP addresses automatically.